wooster11/wooster11.github.io/_posts/2014-09-15-picking-the-right-linq-extension-methods-for-collections.markdown

 date:   2014-09-15 09:04:50
 tags: [linq, csharp, efficiency, for loop]
 ---
 LINQ has been a great feature for .NET developers when it was introduced in the .NET 3.5 Framework.
-It has quickly become the de facto standard for filtering or retrieving items from list.
+It has quickly become the de facto standard for filtering or retrieving items from lists.
 Typical use of LINQ extension methods on a collection would qualify as elegant code - clear, concise, and easy to maintain.

-However, there continues to be some misuse of said LINQ queries which cause inefficiencies in code that don't really need to be there.
-From what I can tell, it seems that some developers have a fundamental misunderstanding of what is going on behind the scenes of these extension methods.
+However, there continues to be some misuse of LINQ queries which cause inefficiencies in code that don't really need to be there.
+From what I can tell, it seems that some developers have a fundamental misunderstanding of what is going on behind the scenes of these extension methods which lead to these inefficiencies.

 Keeping with the Object Oriental theme, let's take this list of twenty employees as an example: